SteinarVrenne/school_imt3501/Task 1/source/pages/03e_Main_Use_Cases.rst

 	"Actor", "Patient"
 	"Prerequisites", "Patient is a registered user"
-	"Post requisites", "User is logged in"
+	"Outcome", "User is logged in"
 	"Main flow", "1.
 User enters credentials
 	2. Credentials are sent to authentication server
 	3. User is logged in"